benjspitler/benjspitler.github.io/logistic-egypt.md

 ### Testing for significance

 I then began testing these variables for their significance in influencing the response variable to shift from 0 to 1, i.e. the extent to which they influenced whether or not an individual was ultimately executed.
 The first thing I noticed was that the **days_btwn_offence_and_crim_1_judgement** had too many null values to be truly useful; these resulted from individuals whose original offence date or initial verdict date were unknown.
 I decided to eliminate this column from contention.
-From there, a first ran a logistic regression using the **executed_0_1** as the response variable and the remaining columns as explanatory variables: **category_of_offence**, **defendant_gender**, **court_type**, **defendant_status**, and **governorate_sentences**.
+From there, a first ran a logistic regression using the **executed_0_1** as the response variable and the remaining columns as explanatory variables: **category_of_offence_Criminal**, **defendant_gender_Female**, **court_type_Military_court*, **defendant_status_in_Absentia**, and **governorate_sentences**.
 The code for that looked like this:

 ```javascript
 [//]: # Building the first logistic regression with glm function